 Whether you are a professional athlete training for the Olympic Games or an amateur who plays soccer with a local group of like-minded people several times a week, an injury can you to wonder if you’ll ever be back in top-performance shape again.
-Although steps to take to encourage healing vary depending on the injury you suffered, there is good general advice to keep in mind.
+Although steps to take to encourage healing to vary depending on the injury you suffered, there is good general advice to keep in mind.

 Be Mindful of Your Mental Health